david-a-parry/ped_from_relatedness/README.md

                             Custom relatedness value cutoff to consider two samples as potential duplicates.
 Default value is 0.8 or 0.45 if --relatedness2 flag is set.
+      --duplicates_file DUPLICATES_FILE
+                            Write any detected duplicates to this file.
       -x XX_CUTOFF, --xx_cutoff XX_CUTOFF
-                            Custom cutoff of for ratio het variants to total variants for assigning a sample as XX rather than XY.
+                            Custom cutoff for ratio het variants to total variants for assigning a sample as XX rather than XY.
+By default, KMeans is used to determine genders from the ratios of X chromosome heterozygous to homozygous variants in your samples if you have at least 50 samples in your VCF, otherwise an arbitrary cutoff of 0.3 is used.
+This option overrides the use of KMeans and the default arbitrary cutoff
-                            Default = 0.3.
       -a ASSEMBLY, --assembly ASSEMBLY
                             Assembly VCF input.
 Used for defining PAR region when determining genders.
 Default=hg38.